JohnDN90/YiDashCamConcatenate/README.md

 Main repository is located at: https://github.com/JohnDN90/YiDashCamConcatenate

 ## Legalities
 This code uses FFmpeg to combine the multiple segments of video (typically 1 minute in length) that the Yi Dash Cam creates into a single video file per trip.
 As such, this creates a new video file using your PC to be used in place of the individual Yi Dash Cam video segments.

-The accessed time and modification time of the new video file are set equal to the access and modification times of the first Yi Dash Cam video segment belonging to the new video file so that the modifcation time of the new combined video file corresponds with the actual created date of the original video.
-The modification time should correspond to the date and time overlay in the video itself, unless you have modified the Yi Dash Cam videos yourself before using this program.
+To keep the information accurate to the original files, the "Accessed" time and "Modified" time on the combined video file are set equal to the original "Modified" time of the first video segment that was used in the combined video file.
+This time should correspond with the timestamp overlay in the video itself unless you have modified the video file before using this program.
+This time is also encoded in the video metadata as well.

 Although the original  video and audio remain completely unaltered when using the "copy" codec.
 This  may have  implications as to whether your new combined